 Savings lives at sea: lunchtime talk

-During the War, people who were close to the sea were often pushed to extremes.
-Fishermen were called upon to help with rescuing people from torpedoed ships.
-And in Newquay, the crew of lifeboat “James Stevens Number 5” defied the elements to battle through mountainous seas to rescue a stricken Danish cargo ship carrying vital war supplies.
+Central to Len’s talk were the events of December 1917 when the crew of lifeboat “James Stevens Number 5” defied the elements to battle through mountainous seas to rescue a stricken Danish cargo ship carrying vital war supplies.